-- > Internal factors: they are closely related to the internal organization and could have several causes (change in the group structure, staff, ERP system). - > External factors: they can be the result of changes in the economic climate, regulations or competition.
+- Internal factors: they are closely related to the internal organization and could have several causes (change in the group structure, staff, ERP system). - External factors: they can be the result of changes in the economic climate, regulations or competition.

-After analysis, ThromboGenics' executive team has identified the following risks:
+After analysis, the executive team of ThromboGenics has identified the following risks: